-This property is described in the section called "WM_CLIENT_MACHINE Property".
+This property is described in WM_CLIENT_MACHINE Property.

 Termination

 Because they communicate by means of unreliable network connections, clients must be prepared for their connection to the server to be terminated at any time without warning.
 They cannot depend on getting notification that termination is imminent or on being able to use the server to negotiate with the user about their fate.
 For example, clients cannot depend on being able to put up a dialog box.